 How do you study to become a court interpreter?

 First, know your languages.
 Full bilingual proficiency, ample vocabulary, and a knowledge of standard grammar are prerequisites.
 Court interpreter training may be available at local universities or continuing education programs: training focuses on specialized vocabulary and interpreting skills.

-Some colleges and universities in the U.S. offer minors or certificates in court interpreting, and/or in interpreting or translation generally.
-There is a masters program in bilingual legal interpretation (English-Spanish) at the University of Charleston: www.cofc.edu/~legalint/mastersprogram.html There are occasional short-term seminars and workshops around the country.
+Some colleges and universities in the U.S. offer minors or certificates in court interpreting at the undergradutate level, and/or in interpreting or translation generally.
+Some colleges offer a Masters degree in interpreting or translation.
+There are occasional short-term seminars and workshops around the country.
 A good way to keep abreast of course offerings is to join organizations like NAJIT as well as your local translator and interpreter organization so that you will receive newsletters.

 One indispensable study technique is to go to court frequently and observe different types of proceedings.
 Mentally translate to yourself.
 Can you do it?
 Write down the terms that stump you, then look for solutions in dictionaries.

 Does court interpreting pay well?

 That depends on the court, the jursidiction, the need in your language, and the cost of living in your area.
 There may be considerable difference between federal court and state court rates.
 In some states the pay is low; in others it is more reasonable.
 The current federal court rates are posted here.
 When interpreters are hired by private parties, the rate of remuneration is negotiable.

 Most court interpreters are freelancers (self-employed) and treated as independent contractors, although this determination varies with jurisdiction.
 Where the volume of work is greatest, courts have created full-time staff positions, almost all of them for Spanish interpreters.
 Starting salaries for staff interpreters may range from around $30,000 up to $100,000+.
 Freelance interpreters and translators can earn over $100,000 per year.